rhythm-28/rhythm-28/README.md

 ## I'm a Developer and a Student!!

 - 🔭 I’m a MERN stack web developer
-- 🌱 I’m currently learning Redux
+- 🌱 I’m currently interning as a React Developer.
-- 👯 I’m currently looking for summer internship opportunities.
+- 👯 Also looking for summer internship opportunities.
 - 🥅 2021 Goals: To learn app and game development.
 - ⚡ Fun fact: I love to watch anime.